Who is a Accountant?

 What are the skills and qualities required to become a/an Accountant?

 Adaptability: By maintaining pace with growing trends, making preparations forward and as well as looking towards the future, accounting professionals could become more capable of adapting.
 Individuals feel anxious when challenged with numerous challenges, but having the adaptability and recognize possible alternatives allows the best accountants to adapt to change.
 The accounting industry is highly dynamic.
 With technology bringing constant change, accountants need to be able to adapt quickly and react to whatever curveball is thrown at them.
-But accountants who can quickly and easily adapt are at a significant disadvantage.

 Leadership: Usually, accountants are often seen as financial leaders who determine the growth strategy and productivity of the companies they represent.
 They do not have to be the strongest or most affable person in an accounting job to deal with people, but you do need to have enough essential leadership abilities.
 Leadership capabilities in accounting jobs may include strategic thinking and long term planning.
 You have to reconcile being a role model while also being part of the team and the individual in charge.
-This skill is especially needed when an individual is working as a chartered accountant.

 Honesty: Honesty is highly valued in the accounting world.
 Accountants and the companies they work for pride themselves on adhering to the highest ethical standards and treating their clients with honesty and integrity at all times.
 Honesty and transparency play a very significant role in accounting, as they allow businesses to rely on the information they provide about the businesses they are engaged in.
 Accounting authenticity is the key element of the occupation that enables financial decision-makers to make the right decisions.

 Communication Skills: Accountants should be capable of communicating complicated facts in ways that are accessible to all.
-To do so, it requires not just to excellent communication skills but also client awareness.
+To do so requires not just excellent communication skills but also client awareness.
 A successful communicator will convey his or her statement through trust and importance.
 Obviously, accountants need to be able to interact and work with various departmental colleagues.
 Communication is also essential to the establishment of effective customer relations.

 Attention to Detail: When people get into a bookkeeping or accounting position, they will learn very quickly that even without great attention to detail people can not be successful.
 Accountants are considered accountable for ensuring accuracy and preventing mistakes at the time of planning the financial statements and revenue statements.
 Evidently, these characteristics play an important role in the day-to-day life of accountants, who need to make sure numbers work and are right.
 An eye for details and due diligence for accuracy should be part of their daily routine.

 Time Management: An accountant work responsibilities can increase quickly, specifically throughout the financial year ending with deadlines.
-Because how the year goes, they would be able to forecast which phases of the year should increase the workload and when not.
+Because of how the year goes, they would be able to forecast which phases of the year should increase the workload and when not.
 A workload management solution is only useful if the accountant knows how to organize the time.
-The ability to work within time limits and continuously re-prioritize to-do list will take career as accountant a long way.
+The ability to work within time limits and continuously re-prioritize to-do lists will take career as accountant a long way.

 Which certifications and internships can be helpful in becoming Accountant?

 An accounting internship is a period of work experience offered by an organization for trainee accountants to develop accounting skills and learn from senior accountants.
 Accounting interns have the opportunity to learn and gain first-hand experience in a real accounting department or an accounting firm.
 They help perform research, prepare financial reports, and assist with reconciling accounts and other duties, as needed.
 There are huge options available for the interns in order to get a hand on the work that they would be performing in their long career ahead of them to become a professional accountant.
 Accounting internships are provided by numerous firms depending on the requirements of the firm.
-The stipend for the accounting internship is average for interns.
-The accounting stipend varies from firm to firm and totally depends on the size of the firm.
-Different firms provide different stipends according to their pay scale.
-But in most of the scenarios, the interns are not paid off well in comparison to the amount of work that they perform during the complete internship.

 Career Path Progression for Accountant